sojoe02/RANA/README.md

 RANA_QT has two depencies, Qt and Lua (version 5.2).

 Pre-compiled Lua libraries for Windows and MacOS can be downloaded from here http://www.lua.org.
-For Linux it is recommended to use
+For Linux it is recommended to utilize the target distributions integrates Lua development packages.

+It is highly recommended to compile as 64bit as RANA does operate with 64bit numbers.
+Also event heavy simulations can use more memory than is available in 32bit userspace (usually less than 2Gb).

 ##Windows

 For Windows one can use MinGW from http://www.mingw.org/.

 ##MacOS